“Not just ‘last mile’ delivery – my electric van does every mile of the delivery!”

 To learn more about Simon’s business visit: www.lakeselectricdeliveryservice.co.uk

 Disclaimer: While all reasonable care has been taken to ensure that information shared is correct, no liability is accepted by Cleevely Electric Vehicles for any loss or damage caused to any person relying on any statement or omission.
 This is for information only and should not be relied upon as offering advice for any set of circumstances.
-Information shared within our interviews is the opinions and experiences of that individual.
+Information shared within our interviews are the opinions and experiences of that individual.
 Specific advice should always be sought in each instance.